datalad/datalad-osf/docs/source/tutorial/osf-sibling.rst

 .. rubric:: Footnotes

 .. [#f1] What exactly is a non-human readable representation?
-One the OSF, the Git history will be compressed to a text file and a zip file, while all annexed data will appear under the hash it is stored in in the git-annex object tree.
+One the OSF, the Git history will be compressed to a text file and a zip file, while all annexed data will appear under the hash it is stored in in the git-annex object tree, i.e., with an obscured file name.
 If you are interested in finding out more about this, take a look at `this section in the DataLad handbook <http://handbook.datalad.org/en/latest/basics/101-115-symlinks.html>`_.
 Once cloned from the OSF to a local filesystem, the dataset will have its usual, human-readable format.